naiv9491/Lohner_CSCI2270_FinalProject/README.md

 We've included an executable but if you wish to compile it yourself you can use g++ Namelist.cpp FinalDriver.cpp -std=c++11 -o Final

-To execute run ./Final Names.txt
+To execute run ./Final namelist.txt